WillJDunn/a-team/README.md

 -- -----------------------------------------------------
 -- procedure revoke_project_admin
 -- -----------------------------------------------------
--- Note: updates added_by field = in_modified_by, since tracking who granted or revoked
--- admin privileges is important
+-- Note: updates added_by field to the value in_modified_by, since tracking who granted or revoked -- admin privileges is important
 -- The following parameters cannot be null: board_id, user_id
 CALL revoke_project_admin(